Snakes are fascinating.

 The Burmese python is slightly longer than the rock python.
 It is also darker in color.
 They can grow as long as 15 feet.
 The record shows a Burmese python that is as long as 18.7 feet.

 The Burmese python is a favorite among snake breeders, especially the albino variety.
 It has amazing swimming abilities and loves hanging around water spots.
 If you intend to keep one, you’ll need to provide it a lot of water.
-It will interest you to know that it has an albino variety as well.

 5. King Cobra